 - With Waterfall project management, the client is involved during the conception stage of the project but need not be involved again until the deployment phase.

 - In an Agile project, the client is involved throughout the process.
-This gives the client a measure of control through the entire process, but it also gives rise to the potential for unexpected revisions of the project plan, which can lead to schedule overruns and new obstacles.
+This gives the client a measure of control through the entire process, but it also gives rise to the potential for unexpected revisions of the project plans, which can lead to schedule overruns and new obstacles.

 - Agile project teams are typically small, and team members are often versatile in their skill sets.